-- When you write down a thought in a blog, you free space in your head.
+- When you write down a thought in a blog, you clear space in your head.

 - Blogging requires self-discipline, and discipline is a good skill that worth to develop.

-- A blog works is like a catalog of knowledge — you can always get back to something you have written before.
+- A blog work like a catalogue of knowledge — you can always get back to something you have written before.

-- Once you written something in a blog, you can simply give a link to your post rather than explaining the same thing to someone.
+- Once you’ve written something in a blog, you can simply give a link to your post rather than explaining the same thing to someone.

 - A blog is well suited for the study of a new field of knowledge as it helps to organize information.

 - Learn something new is not the same as to understand it.
 While writing you will get a better understanding of things.